 The inspiring life stories of leading scientists as heard on BBC Radio 4

 Their work is changing the world we live in, but what do we really know about their lives beyond the lab?
-Based on interviews for the hit BBC Radio 4 series, The Life Scientific: Inventors reveals the life and work of some of the foremost scientists in the world, from Nobel laureates to the next generation of beautiful minds.
+Based on interviews for the hit BBC Radio 4 series, The Life Scientific: Detectives reveals the life and work of some of the foremost scientists in the world, from Nobel laureates to the next generation of beautiful minds.
 Getting under their skin and into their minds, we find out what first inspired them and what motivates them to keep going.

 Anna Buckley is the series producer of The Life Scientific on BBC Radio 4 and has worked with Jim Al-Khalili since the programme was launched in 2011.
 Offering a refreshing mix of the personal and the scientific, The Life Scientific transformed the way science, and scientists, were talked about on radio and beyond.
 It is one of the most popular programmes on BBC Radio 4, attracting more than two million listeners every week.